puldzian/Pracownicy/CODEBOOK.md

 * 3 – NEG – negative, disagrees, breaks talks, dismisses claims, takes action against protesters

 #### VANDA
+Violence towards inanimate objects was used during the event
+* 0 - NO
+* 1 - YES

 #### VIOLE
+Violence towads people was used
+* 0 - NO
+* 1 - YES

 #### INTER
+Event was an act of international cooperation
+* 0 - NO
+* 1 - YES

 #### SOLID
-1/0 variables whether - respectively - vandalism (violence aimed at inanimate objects), violence (towards people), acts of international cooperation or acts of solidarity were sent or received by the organisers (to/from other groups or actors)
+Acts of solidary were sent or received by organisers (to/from other actors/groups)
+* 0 - NO
+* 1 - YES